 |Intel UHD 630||6.7|

-From this table you can see that Vega integrated graphics cards are not created equally.
+From this table, you can see that the Vega integrated graphics cards are not created equally.
 A Vega 6 found on a 3000 series Ryzen APUs (9.4 points) is weaker than the Vega 6 found on the 4000/5000 series AMD CPUs (13.6 points).

-Our Overall CPU Recommendation For PC without Graphics Card
+Overall CPU Recommendation for PC Without Graphics Card

-For starters, if you want the best graphics performance and if you are gamer on a budget, then we recommend going for AMD CPUs with the Vega graphics cards.
-They have better graphics processing and thus can offer you better frame rate compared to Intel integrated graphics.
+For starters, if you want the best graphics performance and are a gamer on a budget, I recommend going for AMD CPUs with the Vega graphics cards.
+They have better graphics processing and thus can offer you a better frame rate than Intel’s integrated graphics.

 Now as mentioned earlier, you can go about this in two ways: